njmittet/learning-react/notes/roadmap.md

 # Roadmap

 Topics and resouces used to create and improve the [example implementations](../examples/README.md).
-The roadmap items will be removed from the list below they are completed or implemented.
+The The roadmap items will not necessarily implementes in the sequance they appear in in the document.
+Completed items will be removed from the list.

-## React Nested Components
+## React Compound Components

-1. Add a React Nested Components chapter to the [React Notes](./react-redux.md).
+1. Add a React Compound Components chapter to the [React Notes](./react-redux.md).

 ## React Lifecycle